-- Psychological

-- Physical

 - Sexual

 - Financial

 - Emotional

+Domestic abuse can impact on children through seeing, hearing or experiencing the effects it, and/or experiencing it through their own intimate relationships.
 It can be difficult to tell if a child is suffering the effects of domestic abuse.
 It often happens at home and victims and perpetrators can both hide their fear/anger to friends, family and other professionals.
 The effect upon children can be profound and life lasting.
 Children experiencing/witnessing domestic abuse and violence may: